 In some cases, the potential impact of attempting software migration bears such a risk that CIOs and top executives are left with the sole option of delaying those projects, hoping for technological evolution that enables lower cost and lower risk solutions.

 Some seven years ago the evolution of virtual environments allowed some old, yet critical IT systems to be maintained as they were developed, just having them migrated to a virtual environment that basically holds them within a more secure and redundant “protective capsule.”
-But, unfortunately, not all old software are good applicants for such process.
+But, unfortunately, not all old software are good applicants for such processes.

-Risks, challenges, and benefits derived from Legacy Modernization
+Risks, challenges, and benefits of Legacy Modernization

 Inherent risks to migrating Legacy Software include:

-- The Challenge of Human Change Management – Humans deeply dislike change and need to be motivated, trained and coached towards it, which represents additional risk and cost.
+- The challenge of human change management.
+Humans deeply dislike change and need to be motivated, trained and coached towards it, which represents additional risk and cost.

-- Old and New Cohabitation – Most corporations are not limited to one single Legacy System, and having the several existing ones migrated simultaneously is just not feasible due to the potentially catastrophic impact combined with the imminent coordination effort and costs.
+- Old and new cohabitation.
+Most corporations are not limited to one single Legacy System and having the several existing ones migrated simultaneously is just not feasible due to the potentially catastrophic impact combined with the imminent coordination effort and costs.
 So, in most cases Legacy Modernization needs to be a corporate program that looks at each system required effort and time window as well as how to best articulate and prioritize the migration endeavor.

-- Tailor-made Philosophy – Legacy applications were born in an era where the main concern of software engineers was to develop code in a way that better explored the specific platform (hardware and operating systems) where the application software would be running.
+- Tailor-made philosophy.
+Legacy applications were born in an era where the main concern of software engineers was to develop code in a way that better explored the specific platform (hardware and operating systems) where the application software would be running.
 This means that when migrating a Legacy System or application one extra care to be considered is how to tackle the assumptions that laid beneath the coding decisions taken to better explore specific platform functionalities that no longer exist, either having been discharged or become obsolete by new technology.
 One clear example relates to former 68000 CPU based hardware that would leverage RAM indexing in a manner that simply isn’t relevant any longer; nevertheless, such strategic approach to coding may render ineffective a direct migration effort.
 Another example relates to the way in which former Novell Networks would allow information packages to flow.
 When Novell was heavily replaced on the 1990s, some applications would not work because they had been developed to have their I/O optimized according to such Network protocols.

-- Hardcoded Business Processes – Let’s consider tens of thousands or hundreds of thousands or even millions of lines of code that have been developed within a given logical architecture because it better addresses a given corporate process.
+- Hardcoded business processes.
+Let’s consider tens of thousands or hundreds of thousands or even millions of lines of code that have been developed within a given logical architecture because it better addresses a given corporate process.
 Those lines of code have most likely been recurrently “enhanced” over several years via the intervention of the team that knew the underlying logic behind the entire software coding.
 To end this story let’s consider that such team is gone and absolutely no documentation is available allowing to understand how the software matches the corporate process.
 It is a potential trial and error nightmare, aggravated by the fact that in most cases such Legacy Systems may not be replicated in “laboratory” therefore change needs to happen live, with the potential core business impact that derives from that.